dyldlewis/ping-pong/README.md

+# Ping Pong

+#### Returns "ping", "pong", and "pingpong" for certain numbers

+#### By Dylan Lewis

+## Description

+This program requires a user to enter a number.
+Upon entering the number, the program will count from 1 up that number, replacing numbers divisible by 3 with "ping", numbers divisible by 5 with "pong", and numbers divisible by 15 with "pingpong".

+##Specs

 The program prompts the user for valid input when non-numerical items are entered.
   - example input: hello
   - example output: "Please enter a valid number"